pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/02_Migrate_for_Compatibility_Bridge.md

 This guide describes the steps needed in detail.

 - **Backup your system!**

-- Execute the [migration.sh](./migration.sh) script with following sytax `./migration.sh <PATH TO PIMCORE ROOT>`.
-This script does following things for you:
-  - move old `pimcore` folder to `pimcore4`
+- The [Pimcore CLI](https://github.com/pimcore/pimcore-cli) provides a set of commands to ease the migration.
+It is able to do the following:

-  - download latest Pimcore 5 build and extract it
+  - extract Pimcore 5 build
   - create several necessary directories
   - move config files to new locations
   - move class files to new location